-The New Mexico Kids Child Care Resource & Referral (CCR&R) is funded by the New Mexico CYFD and is administered by CYFD and the University of New Mexico, Early Childhood Services Center.
-Division of Continuing Education.
+The New Mexico Kids Child Care Resource & Referral (CCR&R) is funded by the New Mexico ECECD and is administered by ECECD and the University of New Mexico, Early Care, Education and Nutrition Division Center.
 New Mexico Kids CCR&R serves as a resource for families seeking to identify not only child care and home visiting, but other critical services in their area.
-In the event of an emergency, the CCR&R serves as a resource in communicating with and identifying CYFD licensed, alternate or temporary child care for families.
+In the event of an emergency, the CCR&R serves as a resource in communicating with and identifying ECECD licensed, alternate or temporary child care for families.